 The thing is, the year isn’t really important, what matters is that he’s no longer here and what’s worse is that me and my old Dad spent a lot of time not getting on with each other and that was a lot of wasted time, time that neither of us will ever get back.

 My Dad and I were from different generations.
 Dad was born in 1928 and he was part of the World War II era.
 A time of shortages, of national emergency and an uncertain time when you weren’t sure if you or your loved ones were going to make it through that next air raid.
 Christmas for my Dad, he once told me, was an apple and an orange and maybe, just maybe, an out of the blue present like a tin of lead soldiers that were, of course, second-hand.
-Anyway, perhaps that’s why he couldn’t really relate to TV obsessed youngsters like me and my brother who had a pillow case full of gifts on Christmas morning.
+Anyway, perhaps that’s why he couldn’t really relate to TV obsessed youngsters like me and my brother who were given a pillow case full of gifts on Christmas morning.
 In the seventies when I was a teenager my long hair and my denim outfits didn’t sit well with my Dad either who used to put a tie on to take the dog for a walk!

 Anyway, the good thing is that when something really dreadful happened to me in my late twenties I told him about it rather than my Mum and instead of the usual moans and groans I had come to expect, when the chips were down he stood up and supported me.
 I’ll always remember him saying to me ‘don’t worry about your Mum, I’ll talk to her.’
 It always seems to me looking back that that was the start of our relationship proper.